What’s Hot And What’s Not in the 2019 Honda Lineup

 01. 2019 Pilot

 Although first introduced in 2002, the current Honda Pilot crossover is an entirely different vehicle than its boxy predecessors.
 Introduced for MY 2016, the third-generation Honda Pilot is certainly more appealing to the general public, and sales figures reflect that.
 A total of 127,279 units sold during 2017 maybe isn’t the best result Pilot has ever recorded, but the first quarter of 2018 is projecting an increase of almost 40 percent as things stand right now.
 And that’s a pre-facelift year for the Pilot, which is scheduled for a mid-term revision during MY 2019.
-The 2019 Honda Pilot mules have already been caught testing and, as you’d expect, they sport a concealed frontal fascia.
+The Honda Pilot for MY 2019 test mules have already been caught testing and, as you’d expect, they sport a concealed frontal fascia.
 Incidentally, that’s also the only concealed part of the Pilot test mule which means the changes will be kept to a minimum.
 A reasonable decision on Honda’s part considering the Pilot has just begun warming up, sales-wise.

 The biggest change should be happening under the Pilot’s hood.
 A hybrid option will finally be offered alongside a similar offering in the Odyssey minivan.
 The setup will likely be taken from the Accord hybrid which sports a 2.0L 4-cylinder engine backed by an electric motor and a lithium-ion battery pack.
 Total system horsepower amounts to 212 ponies, but the Pilot might require more than that.
 Otherwise, the conventional lineup of the new Honda Pilots features a 3.5L V6 engine as the sole offering.
 The internal combustion unit is good enough for 280 horsepower and 262 pound-feet of torque.
 Fuel economy of up to 20 mpg in the city and 27 mpg on the highway with an optional 9-speed auto transmission is far from being class-leading, but that’s exactly where the aforementioned hybrid model should work its miracles.